How to Apply for Undergraduate Admission

-U.S. citizens who have completed the majority of their coursework abroad may be considered international students for admissions purposes.
+U.S. citizens who have completed most of their coursework abroad may be considered international students for admissions purposes.

 Applicants who wish to transfer credits from colleges or universities located outside of the United States must have their transcripts evaluated by an approved independent foreign credentials evaluation agency.
 The type of evaluation selected must be “course-by-course.”
-LIM College accepts evaluations from World Education Services, Inc., AACRAO’s Foreign Education Service, or other NACES-approved agencies.
+LIM College accepts evaluations from a NACES-approved agency, including but not limited to World Education Services, Inc., and AACRAO’s Foreign Education Service.
 This must be done, even if the transcript is in English.

 Acceptance and Enrollment at LIM College

 Official notification of an offer of admission can only be made by an Admissions Office administrator.
 An email will be sent to the student from the Admissions department that includes official notification of acceptance.

 A letter or email from a faculty member, student, or staff member outside the Admissions Office does not constitute an official offer of admission.
 Official notification will not be communicated via social media or telephone.